Frequently Asked Questions

-In the event you do not locate employment, you have three options.
+In the event you do not locate employment, you have two options.

-3. Complete certification requirements by serving a clinical practicum in the spring semester.
+Complete certification requirements by serving as a clinical teacher.

-Is there a cost for the clinical practicum?
+Is there a cost for the clinical teaching?

-The cost is $1,300, payable in four installment of $325.
-During the practicum you will enroll for one graduate
+The cost is $1,300, payable in four installment of $325, as well as tuition for the internship course.

 How can I get more information?